IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 221

 Description
-: Reserved for DECT packets, with a pseudo-header
+:  DECT packets, with a pseudo-header
 {: spacing="compact"}